theriley106/CopyPaste/README.md

 ### Step 1

 A card is placed onto the scanner in any orientation.
-Using scanline we can save the results from the flatbed scanner to as a JPEG.
+Using scanline we can save the results from the flatbed scanner as a JPEG.

 <p>
   <img src="static/1.png" width="500px"/>